 Medical marijuana has been legal in Maine since 1999, and recreational marijuana was recently legalized in 2016.
 Over the years, several changes were made to Maine's medical marijuana law to improve residents' experience obtaining marijuana products.

 Currently, Maine medical marijuana cardholders and recreational users can use different marijuana delivery services instead of visiting a physical dispensary.
 Elite Harvest Group, Elevation 207, and weeDeliver 207 are some of the top marijuana delivery services that operate in Maine.

 Wellness Solutions offers free marijuana deliveries with minimum purchases of $125 to consumers in Frederick, Maryland, and surrounding areas.
 To be eligible for home deliveries, consumers must confirm that they require this service.
 Also, the delivery must be given to the consumers or their certified caregiver.
-In the upcoming months, Wellness Solutions plans on expanding their delivery services to Central Maryland areas.
+In the upcoming months, Wellness Solutions covers a large area from Baltimore to Hagerstown.

 In Massachusetts, marijuana is medically and recreationally legal.
 According to Marijuana Business Daily, Massachusetts regulators agreed to allow recreational marijuana dispensaries to open up this July.
 However, state regulators made the choice to postpone licensing recreational marijuana delivery services.
 Massachusetts' Cannabis Control Commission agreed to present finalized marijuana delivery regulations within one year.

 As of April of 2017, medical marijuana delivery options became available throughout Massachusetts for registered medical consumers and caregivers.
 A handful of businesses you can check out include Roll with Us, Canna Bus Delivery, Med Well, and In Good Health.